-York City School Police Chief Michael Muldrow organized groups of students in Continental Square Thursday morning as they prepared to add a little color to the downtown landscape.
+York City School Police Chief Michael Muldrow organized groups of students in Continental Square on Thursday morning as they prepared to add a little color to the downtown landscape.

 "I wanna go painting!" one student shouted, ready for the task at hand.

-They carried trays of washable/removable blue, red, pink, green and white paint, as they were instructed to "take your time, make it neat."
+They carried trays of washable/removable blue, red, pink, green and white paint as they were instructed to "take your time, make it neat."